Musket Wars: Quality of muskets

-Most muskets sold were low quality, short barrel trade muskets, made cheaply in Birmingham with inferior steel and less precision in the action.
-Māori often favoured the tupara (two barrel), shotguns loaded with musket balls, as they could fire twice before reloading.
-In some battles, women were used to reload muskets while the men kept on fighting.
+Most muskets sold were low quality, short barrel trade muskets made cheaply in Birmingham with inferior steel and less precision in the action.
+Māori often favoured the tupara (two-barrel) shotguns loaded with musket balls, as they could fire twice before reloading.
+In some battles, women were used to reload muskets while the men kept shooting.
 Later this presented a problem for the British and colonial forces during the New Zealand Wars when iwi would keep women in the pā.

 Māori found it very hard to obtain muskets as the missionaries refused to trade them or sell powder or shot.
 The Ngāpuhi put missionaries under intense pressure to repair muskets even at times threatening them with violence.
 Most muskets were initially obtained while in Australia.
-Pakeha Māori such as Jacky Marmon were instrumental in obtaining muskets from trading ships in return for flax, timber and smoked heads.
+Pākehā Māori such as Jacky Marmon were instrumental in obtaining muskets from trading ships in return for flax, timber and smoked heads.

 Conflicts and consequences

 The violence brought devastation for many tribes, with some wiped out as the vanquished were killed or enslaved, and tribal boundaries were completely redrawn as large swathes of territory were conquered and evacuated.
 Those changes greatly complicated later dealings with European settlers wishing to gain land.

 Between 1821 and 1823 Hongi Hika attacked Ngāti Pāoa in Auckland, Ngāti Maru in Thames, Waikato tribes at Matakitaki, and Te Arawa at Lake Rotorua, heavily defeating them all.
 In 1825 he gained a major military victory over Ngāti Whātua at Kaipara north of Auckland, then pursued survivors into Waikato territory to gain revenge for Ngāpuhi's 1807 defeat.
 Ngāpuhi chiefs Pōmare and Te Wera Hauraki also led attacks on the East Coast, and in Hawke's Bay and the Bay of Plenty.
 Ngāpuhi's involvement in the musket wars began to recede in the early 1830s.

 Waikato tribes expelled Ngāti Toa chief Te Rauparaha from Kāwhia in 1821, defeated Ngāti Kahungunu at Napier in 1824 and invaded Taranaki in 1826, forcing a number of tribal groups to migrate south.
 Waikato launched another major incursion into Taranaki in 1831–32.

-Te Rauparaha, meanwhile, had moved first to Taranaki and then to the Kapiti coast and Kapiti Island, which Ngāti Toa chief Te Pēhi Kupe captured from the Muaupoko people.
-About 1827 Te Rauparaha began leading raids into the north of the South Island; by 1830 he had expanded his territory to include Kaikoura and Akaroa and much of the rest of the South Island.
+Te Rauparaha, meanwhile, had moved first to Taranaki and then to the Kāpiti coast and Kapiti Island, which Ngāti Toa chief Te Pēhi Kupe captured from the Muaupoko people.
+About 1827 Te Rauparaha began leading raids into the north of the South Island; by 1830 he had expanded his territory to include Kaikōura and Akaroa and much of the rest of the South Island.

 The final South Island battles took place in Southland in 1836–37 between forces of Ngāi Tahu leader Tūhawaiki and those of Ngāti Tama chief Te Puoho, who had followed a route from Golden Bay down the West Coast and across the Southern Alps.

 Chatham Islands

-In 1835 Ngāti Mutunga, Ngāti Tama and Ngāti Toa warriors hijacked a ship to take them to the Chatham Islands where they slaughtered about 10 percent of the Moriori people and enslaved the survivors, before sparking war among themselves.
+In 1835 Ngāti Mutunga and Ngāti Tama hijacked a ship to take them to the Chatham Islands where they killed about 10 per cent of the Moriori people and enslaved the survivors, before waging war with each other.